MicrosoftDocs/sql-docs/docs/dea/database-experimentation-assistant-get-started.md

 ![queryplan](./media/database-experimentation-assistant-get-started/dea-get-started-queryplan.png)

-On any page of the analysis report, you can select the **Print** button on the top right to print what is visible on the UI at that moment.
+On any page of the analysis report, you can select the **Print** button on the top right to print everything that is visible on the UI at that moment.

 ## Next steps
 For a 19-minute introduction and demonstration of this feature, watch the following video: